Security reports are available starting in Enterprise Edition.

 - CWE Top 25 (versions 2021, 2020, and 2019)

 They represent the bare minimum to comply with for anyone putting in place a secure development lifecycle.

 The SANS Top 25 report is based on outdated statistics and should no longer be used.
 Instead, we recommend using the CWE Top 25 reports.

-Security Reports rely on the rules activated in your Quality Profiles to raise security issues.
-If there are no rules corresponding to a given OWASP category activated in your Quality Profile, you won't get issues linked to that specific category and the rating displayed will be A. That doesn't mean you are safe for that category, but that you need to activate more rules (assuming some exist) in your Quality Profile.
+Security reports rely on the rules activated in your quality profile to raise security issues.
+If there are no rules corresponding to a given OWASP category activated in your quality profile, you won't get issues linked to that specific category and the rating displayed will be A. That doesn't mean you are safe for that category, it implies that you need to activate more rules (assuming some exist) in your quality profile.

-- A Security Hotspot is a security-sensitive piece of code that is highlighted but doesn't necessarily impact the overall application security.
-It's up to the developer to review the code to determine whether or not a fix is needed to secure the code.
+- A security hotspot is a security-sensitive piece of code that is highlighted but doesn't necessarily impact the overall application security.
+It's up to the developer to review the code and determine whether or not a fix is needed to secure the code.